nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 - `note 2 Expanding to new markets in Q3` Adds or edits the note of the 2nd startup with the information about its expansion plans. <br>
   ![result for 'note 1 Innovative e-commerce platform'](images/tracing/NoteCommand.png)

+**Tip:** Indexes are taken with respect to the list!
+Warnings might show up if you give us a invalid index.

 ### Editing a person : `edit`

 Edits an existing startup in the address book.